sandeepnkulkarni/kubernetes-tutorials/docs/01-single-node-k8s-ubuntu-gcp-kubeadm.md

 $ kubectl taint nodes --all node-role.kubernetes.io/master-
 node/k8s-master untainted
 ```
-Unless this is done, any deployment will not run on this master.
+Unless this is done, any pod deployments will not run on this master.
 Example output from describe pod:
 ```text
 Events:
   Type     Reason            Age                  From                   Message